andreamarcolin/NewsAPIClient/README.md

 let client = NewsAPIClient(apiKey: "<YOUR_API_KEY>")
 ```

-The client provides two methods to interact with the two API endpoints:
+The client provides two methods to interact with the two API endpoints: "/sources" and "/articles".
+N.B. all operations are performed on the main thread.
+It is highly reccomended to dispatch each request to a background queue, and pass a completion handler which eventually performs UI updates on the main thread, accordingly with your needs.
+A general example can be found at http://stackoverflow.com/questions/24056205/how-to-use-background-thread-in-swift

 ### Sources